hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

     + completely __linear__
     + if double the error derivatives at the final layer, all error derivatives will be doubled
     + once the forward pass done, the slope of that tangent fixed
-    + the forward pass determines the slope (red line) of the linear function (blue curve) used for backpropagating through each neuron
+    + the forward pass determines the slope (red line) of the linear function (the linear system with blue curve) used for backpropagating through each neuron
       + the slope of non-linearity fixed by the forward pass
       + different slopes for each step of backpropagation
       + linear backward pass suffers from a problem of linear system
-      + the results tends to explode or shrink as iteration continues
+      + the results tend to explode or shrink as iteration continues

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture7/lec7.pdf" ismap target="_blank">